Irreligion in the United States: Politics

 In the late 2010s, 21% of registered voters were religiously unaffiliated; they are considered to be the largest "religious" voting block.

 More than six-in-ten religiously unaffiliated registered voters are Democrats (39%) or lean toward the Democratic Party (24%).
 They are about twice as likely to describe themselves as political liberals than as conservatives, and solid majorities support legal abortion (72%) and same-sex marriage (73%).
 In the last five years, the unaffiliated have risen from 17% to 24% of all registered voters who are Democrats or lean Democratic.
 According to a Pew Research exit poll 70% of those who were religiously unaffiliated voted for Barack Obama.

 In January 2007, California Congressman Pete Stark became the first openly atheist member of Congress.
 In January 2013, Kyrsten Sinema became the first openly non-theist Congresswoman, representing the state of Arizona.
+The Congressional Freethought Caucus was founded in 2018 to defend the secular character of government.